ecorm/cppwamp/README.md

 Tested Platforms
 ----------------

-This library has been tested on:
+This library has been tested with:

-- Linux Mint 17, x64 (based on Ubuntu 14.04)
+- GCC 4.8.2, x86_64-linux-gnu, on Linux Mint 17 (based on Ubuntu 14.04)

 Usage Examples
 --------------